paulferri2407/comp0034_week8/activities/3_profile_page.md

-# Add profiles to the community pages
+# Create a profile page

+This is a challenging activity.
+You are deliberately not given all the code, only text explanation of the program logic, so that you challenge your understanding of how to create features in Flask.

-In this activity you will allow users to save profile information about themselves and the provide a simple search that allows a user name to be searched for and the profile to be displayed as a result.
+In this activity you will allow users to save profile information about themselves and provide a simple search that allows a username to be searched for and the profile to be displayed as a result.

 To achieve this you will need to:

-- configure the app to use Flask-Reuploaded
+- configure the app to use Flask-Reuploaded (or an alternative)
 - create a profile model class
 - create a profile form class
 - create templates for creating, updating and displaying a profile